chessgames.com

 [what is this?]

 Karel Treybal was born in Kotopeky*.
-Karel was one of the strongest Czech players of his period, although he never was a chess professional.
-A lawyer and a District Judge in the city of Velvary, he later became the head of the county court.
+Although never a professional chessplayer, he was one of the strongest Czech players of his period.
+A lawyer and a district judge in the city of Velvary, Czech Republic, Treybal later became the head of the county court.
 He first entered into international chess competition at the Prague B-tourney of 1908.
-His best performance was at Karlsbad in 1923 when he won his individual encounter with Alexander Alekhine.
+Treybal's best performance was at Karlsbad (1923) when he won his individual encounter with Alexander Alekhine.
 His brother, Frantisek Treybal, was also a prominent Czech player.

-During Nazi occupation in 1941, he was charged with illegal possession of a firearm (a pistol) and condemned to death.
-He was executed the same day.
+During Nazi occupation in 1941, Treybal was charged with illegal possession of a firearm (a pistol), condemned to death, and executed the same day.

 *Wikipedia article: Kotopeky